 If you wish to display your vehicle application forms are available here.

-The event will be held entirely on tarmac - No fear of getting bogged down.
+The event is held entirely on tarmac - No fear of getting bogged down.

 Disabled access throughout the venue.